Spatial Decision Making

 San Diego Parking Study

 Evari is working to classify the City of San Diego's curbside parking with sub-foot accuracy.
 Using GPS devices to draw polygons with high accuracy, Evari is collecting curb classification data (ie. 30-minute parking, 2-hour parking, etc.) that may be used in conjunction with the City’s new City IQ Nodes, which are IoT sensors to be installed on street lighting infrastructure.
 Evari also supported the deployment of said Intelligent Nodes, ensuring optimal distribution dependent on a series of factors including pedestrian safety, traffic, parking enforcement, and crime.

 3D Viewshed Analysis

-Evari is working with SanDag on an Intelligent Transportation Systems contract to create a 3-D visual simulation of mobility hub improvements for the Oceanside Transit Center, a prototype site identified in the Regional Mobility Hub Implementation Strategy.
-The 3-D visual simulation shall consist of up to eight views of the immediate transit station area and other points within the five-minute walk, bike, and drive access sheds.
+Evari is working with SanDag on an Intelligent Transportation Systems contract to create a 3D visual simulation of mobility hub improvements for the Oceanside Transit Center, a prototype site identified in the Regional Mobility Hub Implementation Strategy.
+The 3D visual simulation will consist of up to eight views of the immediate transit station area and other points within the five-minute walk, bike, and drive access sheds.
 Evari is providing GIS data development and analysis services in order to inform the data needs for the visualization development for the mobility hubs.
 Using Google Earth and Google Street View to estimate building heights and confirm building footprint accuracy, Evari imports footprint data into Esri CityEngine software, and hands it off in a variety of desired formats to contribute to the digital visualization development.